-Mint gives every new release a female name ending in "a"; current version 17.2 is known as "Rafaela".
-Ubuntu releases versions of the software with a version number that encompasses the year and month of release (at the time of writing the latest version is 15.04 release in April 2015).
+Mint gives every new release a female name ending in "a"; current version 20.2 is known as "Uma".
+Ubuntu releases versions of the software with a version number that encompasses the year and month of release.

 Ubuntu vs Mint: Desktops interfaces and usability

 Mint and Ubuntu vary significantly in terms of looks.
 Although they're built, at their core exactly the same, the UI is probably the most significant variation between the two.
 Mint looks more like Windows (albeit going back to Vista rather than the more refined Windows 10), while Ubuntu will be more familiar to macOS users.

 Ubuntu uses what's called the Unity UI, with a dock situated on the left side comprising the basic app icons, including Firefox for browsing and Libre Office for productivity.
 To the right of this, along the top of the screen are other icons, focused on more settings-based functions including networking, language, sound, time and date and other essentials.